Holiday fireworks displays in Ontario

 Canada’s Wonderland, Vaughan

 Witness impressive fireworks at Canada’s Wonderland on various dates throughout the year.
-The park’s fireworks displays are held after the park closes at 10:00 p.m.
+The park’s fireworks displays are held after operating hours at 10:00 p.m.

 Canada’s Wonderland fireworks displays boast unique, custom designs that are set to an original soundtrack.
 It’s a perfect way to end your fun day at the amusement park.